Patryk-Zygmunt/pck3tSec/README.md

 ## how to run docker
 `> docker run --cap-add=NET_ADMIN -p 8124:8000 psec:debug`

-docker is listenging for http requests on localhost:8124
+docker is listening for http requests on localhost:8124